-We also recommend Futrili for businesses that want to manage their cash flow properly.
-Futrili has user-friendly, easy to read dashboards that give you notifications on your clients, suppliers and credit score.
+We also recommend Futrli for businesses that want to manage their cash flow properly.
+Futrli has user-friendly, easy-to-read dashboards that give you notifications on your clients, suppliers and credit score.
 It also helps you make cash flow decisions, such as calculating the right time for you to pay your bills.

-- Connect Futrili to Xero and you will get an even more powerful dashboard that gives you a cash flow statement with key information on the metrics that are important to you.
+- Connect Futrli to Xero and you will get an even more powerful dashboard that gives you a cash flow statement with key information on the metrics that are important to you.

-- Futrili uses AI software to give you daily predicted cash flow forecasts quickly and easily.
+- Futrli uses AI software to give you daily predicted cash flow forecasts quickly and easily.

-- Using the data from Xero, Futrili builds a better picture of your customers – for example, late-payers and credit score for each customer.
+- Using the data from Xero, Futrli builds a better picture of your customers – for example, late-payers and credit score for each customer.

 - Contact your suppliers to discuss payment options.
 If you are struggling financially, you could talk to your suppliers about payment extensions, payment breaks or discounts.

 - Review your supply contracts to determine if you can reschedule or delay delivery dates or direct debit payments to a more convenient time.

 - Consider transferring all supplies to one supplier as they could offer you discounts.
 But always call your supplier to discuss it first.

 - Offer more ways to pay.
 If you offer more ways for your customers can pay you, you may find that you get paid faster.
 For example, do you offer monthly, quarterly or up-front payments?
 Can you offer discounts for annual payments?
 Do you offer payment through mobile apps such as Apple Pay, Android Pay, PayPal or bank transfer?
 These are options that may encourage your customers to pay you faster.